 Is your dog calm, cool, and collected?
 Or, is your canine high-strung, yapping at every noise and movement?
-While an owner’s temperament and approach to training can make a huge difference in how a dog behaves, several breeds are so chill, so composed they have the American Kennel Club (AKC) recognition of “calm dog.”
-If a quiet, subdued pup sounds like the perfect dog for you, your family and neighborhood, we have a list of dogs that are reputed to be the most calm and quiet dog breeds (however, remember that dogs are individuals, too; their personalities are affected by a number of things in addition to breed).
+An owner’s temperament and approach to training can make a huge difference in how a dog behaves.
+Several “chill dog breeds” are so composed, though, that they have the American Kennel Club (AKC) recognition of “calm dog.”
+If a quiet, subdued pup sounds like the perfect dog for you, we have a list of the most calm and quiet dog breeds.
+However, remember that dogs are individuals; their personalities are affected by a number of things in addition to breed.

 What Are the Most Laid-Back Dog Breeds?

 Cavalier King Charles Spaniel – With a gentle demeanor, Cavalier King Charles Spaniel makes a tremendous emotional support or therapy dog and does well in a home with children or multiple family members.
-They love your lap and exercise.
+This calm, cuddly dog breed loves your lap and exercise.

-Basset hound – Often content to snooze on the couch, Basset hounds are independent and can be challenging to train.
+Basset hound – One of the calmest dogs is the Basset hound.
+Often content to snooze on the couch, Basset hounds are independent and can be challenging to train.
 However, with some patience and persistence on the owner’s part, this breed is quiet, lovable, and loyal.

 Related: Are small dogs harder to train?

 Bergamasco sheepdog – From the Italian Alps, the Bergamasco sheepdog is protective and may take some time warming up to strangers.
 It tends to be highly intelligent and bright.
-In addition to being one of the calmest dogs, the Bergamasco sheepdog is considered a low maintenance breed.
+In addition to being one of the calmer dog breeds, the Bergamasco sheepdog is considered a low maintenance breed.

-Clumber spaniel – This calm breed is known for its hunting skills and loyalty.
+Clumber spaniel – This calm sweet dog breed is known for its hunting skills and loyalty.
 Clumber spaniels are reliable, very affectionate, and dedicated to their work.
 They do well with training.

 French bulldog – Friendly and easy-to-please, French bulldogs often have larger-than-life personalities that make great companions.
 This breed gets along well with other dogs and doesn’t bark much.